oh-facts/y3k-8/README.md

 # Y3k-8
 ### v0.0.2 alpha

 Name is placeholder.
 This is an 8 bit emulator.
 All programs will be made in my own assembly.
 It will probably borrow ideas from assembly and other emulators I have seen.

-Atm I am working on working on adding conditionals
+Atm I am working on working on making the metaprogrammer more efficent.
+I also need it to do more things for me, so I will work on that next.

 I will eventually make a custom C like language for the emulator, then make an OS with it.